Noni-irungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 1:
+# Task 0
-# Hello World
+## Hello World
-- Displays the content in file
+Describes how to see contents of a file.